 1. Lead paint

 Paints containing dangerous levels of lead were used in many Australian homes that had been built before the 70s.
-To renovators, if old paint is not handled properly, can lead to dust and paint chips getting caught in the home or garden years after the work has been completed.
+To renovators, if the old paint is not handled properly, can lead to dust and paint chips getting caught in the home or garden years after the work has been completed.
 The use of paint removal tools and methods create serious dangers due to particles being small enough to be inhaled or lodged in furnishings and carpet.

 Lead-based paints are most likely to be found on window frames, doors, skirting boards, kitchen and bathroom cupboards.
-It can also be found on the exterior and interior walls, gutters, metal surfaces, and ceilings.
+It can also be found on the exterior and interior walls, gutters, metal surfaces, and on the ceilings.
 Think twice before disturbing any surface that is coloured with pink or red primer, as both contain lead.

 If you’re concerned about lead paint in your home, the first thing is to see if those at risk in your family have been affected by lead paint.
 Get a blood lead test at your local GP.

-Secondly, you can download this six step guide on how to paint your home.
+Secondly, you can download this six-step guide on how to paint your home.